Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 However, before we can do that we must first account for the fact that the energy and frequency of GWs that would be seen today are changed significantly from their original energy and frequency.
 A redshift between times $t_1$ and $t_2$ changes the frequency by a factor $a(t_1)/ a(t_2)$.
 The amplitude is related to the energy density divided by the critical density.
 An energy density redshifts by $(a(t_1) / a(t_2))^4$, whereas the critical density changes by a factor $(H(t_2) / H(t_1))^2$.
 The overall scaling is thus

-Expressions for these redshifts can be obtained as follows \cite{Cai:2017tmh}.
+Standard expressions used in the literature for these redshifts can be obtained as follows \cite{Cai:2017tmh}.
 First we assume adiabatic expansion, so that $s(t) a^3(t)$ is conserved, and use the fact that the entropy density scales with temperature as $s(T) \sim g_s(T) T^3$, where $g_s$ are the entropic degrees of freedom.
 This gives

 where we denote scale factors and temperatures at $t_1$ and $t_2$ with and an index 1 and 2 respectively.
 If we assume that at $t_1$ all the effective degrees of freedom are entropic (i.e.\ that at this stage all states are in thermal equilibrium) so that $g_s(T_1) = g_\text{eff}(T_1)$, then we can use the Friedmann \cref{eq:Friedmann1} and the assumption of radiation domination to write